richardson-dp-github/wdd/README.md

 * Sniff
 * Filter
-** Filtering for the desired kind of WiFi Packets (eg mostly probe requests) ** Also, for ethical reasons, this provides the opportunity to white-list MAC addresses
+** Filtering for the desired kind of WiFi Packets (eg mostly probe requests) ** Also, for ethical reasons, this provides the opportunity to white-list MAC addresses when needed
 * Send

 ### Current Work, Status